 - Dice the tomatoes and drain them, pat with paper towels or use a ricer and squeeze out excess juice from the tomatoes.

 - Season the tomatoes to your tastes.
 Feel free to make this part your own.
 Add other veggies or even hot sauce if you’d like.

-- In a mixing bowl, mix together grated cheese, mayonnaise, and black pepper.
+- In a mixing bowl like this one from Amazon, mix together grated cheese, mayonnaise, and black pepper.
 This will be gooey and lumpy from the cheese, just mix it well and evenly.

 - Bake in the oven at 350 degrees for 25-45 minutes.
 Times will vary by oven.
 Watch for the cheese to turn brown and bubbly.

 The best thing about this is you can personalize it however you like.
 In the tomatoes, you can add peppers and onions or even various meats like chopped ham, bacon, or sausage.
 This basic recipe was shared simply to provide you with a picture of how tomato pie is made and what ingredients could potentially affect storage or freezing attempts.

 Another great alteration is to turn the tomatoes into a sauce or paste, pureeing them and seasoning them.
 This will embolden the natural flavors of the tomatoes and any herbs or spices you add as well.

 Tomato pie is often cooled to room temperature before serving.
 This can be served either way.
 If you prefer it piping hot straight out of the oven, then absolutely enjoy it that way!
 Allowing it to cool to room temperature actually brings out the flavors of the tomatoes or the tomato sauce.